broomgrass/horizon/cathyversion/readme.md

 |run5|0.270088064|
 |run6|0.151365204|

-This affected other texts as well.
-For example:
+This affected other texts as well, but to different degrees.
+Here are a few more examples.

 |Run     |Frankenstein|L'an 2440  |From the Earth to the Moon|Neuromancer|Agrippa's Daughter|A Woman of the People|
 |--------|------------|-----------|--------------------------|-----------|------------------|---------------------|
 |original|0.291827618 |0.793768689|0.988856617               |0.660413425|0.259849582       |0.016881402          |